Shipt Review: Is It Worth the Added Cash for Convenience?

 You can even consult this feature when you’re building a shopping list based on your budget, as it shows the price of each item.

 The great thing about technology changing the way we live is the creation of more jobs.
 With these store-to-door grocery-delivery services popping up, a new category of jobs is opening.

-I was curious about how much shoppers get paid; so, before making my first order, I researched how much Shipt pays its shoppers and how much I should tip.
+I was curious about how much shoppers get paid; so, before making my first order, I researched how much Shipt pays its shoppers and how much I should tip for great customer service.
 Although tipping is optional, I wanted to be sure I showed my appreciation for the person who would be doing me a huge favor (especially since I live in a second-floor apartment).

 You can tip right through the app by choosing one of its suggestions or entering your own amount.

 As it turns out, grocery-delivery shoppers can actually make pretty good money, making this a great way to bring in some cash on the side or as a full-time gig.
 Some have even reported making $20 an hour by going grocery shopping!

 This pro made me feel a lot better about paying someone to do one of my chores.
 It was a win-win situation: I got to stay in bed while someone else did my shopping, and that someone else got paid pretty well.